BertoRamosM/Forgweb/toolsadd/README.md

-tasks to implement:
+features to implement:

-#favourite button
+#favourite button feature
+#lazzy loading for the images cards
+#change images to webp and cut them